 If the guy you’re talking to happens to have dated gorgeous women before you, all that that tells you is that he has good taste.
 Why should that make you insecure?

 Why should we care at all what the women that came before us were like?
 Why is it that as soon as we mention a guy’s ex (for example, “he only broke up with his ex recently” or “he was engaged before”) the first question is always, without exception “Well what does she look like?” as if your man was with this girl for 5 years based on her facial symmetry.

 I know what you’re thinking.
 You’re thinking “Yes but if his ex was a Victoria’s Secret model and I’m barely a 6/10, how could I not feel insecure?”

 But guess what?

 Another girl being hot doesn’t make you any less hot.
-If you really are a 6/10 (and you probably aren’t because we are always our own worst critics), then you’d be a 6/10 regardless of whether his last squeeze was a Victoria’s Secret model or not.
+If you really are a 6/10, then you’d be a 6/10 regardless of whether his last squeeze was a Victoria’s Secret model or not.
 All that matters is that YOU are the one he wants to be with right now.
 Not his ex.

 It works the opposite way around as well.
 Why do we want our boyfriend’s ex to be uglier than we are?
 It won’t make us any prettier.
-All that that does it make us kind of a bitch, and that in itself is ugly.
+All that that does it make us kind of a bad person, and that in itself is ugly.